5 Tricks To Get An Uncooperative Toddler Into Their Car Seat

 You pride yourself on being a car seat pro.
-You’re going to keep your kid rear facing for as long as possible because you know it’s the safest thing to do.
-You’ve researched the best car seats and you’ve read the manual.
+You’re going to keep your kid in a rear-facing car seat for as long as possible because you know it’s the safest thing to do.
+You’ve researched the best car seats, and you’ve read the manual.
 You even swallowed your pride and let your partner have one of the hunks down at the fire station install it properly.
-Now, if you could only get your freakin’ toddler to sit in the damn thing: Please, kid!
-Poppa will buy you a puppy covered in ice cream with a side of PAW Patrol!
-Just stop struggling!
+Now, if you could only get your freakin’ toddler to sit in the damn thing.

 No matter your prowess with car-seat mechanics, there will come a point when your kid just doesn’t want to be restrained.
 That’s when you need to show your own restraint and apply some of these kid-strapping tips.